advertisement

 Taylor is also building the next generation of Canadian talent through HXOUSE, the Toronto creative incubator he co-founded to provide mentorship, studio space and networking opportunities for emerging artists, designers and musicians.

 Laura Pearce, head of marketing, Google Canada, presented Taylor with the award, praising his ability to accomplish so much at such a young age.
 A supporter and collaborator of Taylor for many years, Pearce recalled the moment when, nearly a decade ago, the XO co-founder made a promise to build a facility for young creatives in Toronto.
-Now, HXOUSE is thriving and includes a new partnership, CNCPT, with YouTube.
+Now, HXOUSE is thriving, including a recently-completed three-year partnership with YouTube on CNCPT, a unique program for digital creators.

 “He’s never forgotten to lift those around him up, and in fact, he’s made it his mission.
 And he’s never faltered,” she said.